-My search led to tastings around Naples at four wineries and all frankly had good wines but I was particularly struck by the quality and expressiveness of the De Falco Vini wines.
+My search led to tastings around Naples at four wineries.
+All four had good wines but I was particularly struck by the quality and expressiveness of the De Falco Vini wines.
 While those two characteristics may seem like they would naturally go together, unfortunately I often find very expressive wines but with uneven quality and also well-made wines with good quality but which lack expressiveness.
 It is my firm belief that good wines are actually made in the vineyard and I was especially impressed by the strong fruit cores of all of the De Falco Vini wines that I tasted.
 Beyond the strong fruit core of each wine, however, there was also another characteristic that I require which is: what is appropriate to be done with the grapes produced in every changing year.

-As someone who I respect in San Francisco said about the De Falco wines after they arrived - "these are good honest wines" - which while seeming to be underwhelming praise, is actually what I am looking for: wines that are honest to their place and which fully express what was capable of being expressed in the fruit in each year.
+As someone who I respect in San Francisco said about the De Falco wines after initially they arrived - "these are good honest wines" - which while seeming to be underwhelming praise, is actually what I am looking for: wines that are honest to their place and which fully express what was capable of being expressed in the fruit in each year.
 Another part of the fun discovery of the De Falco wines is that the producer is very comfortable and confident about their wines and feels no need for "sales pitches" to induce purchases of their wines.
 While this is actually true about every one of my producers (who have no problem selling all their production each year) the wines from Mount Vesuvius are not really thought of as being "highly sought" wines each year in what in my opinion is a business full of too much hype.
 And so, to find such enjoyable and well-made wines in a less prominent area was a very enjoyable an fulfilling experience that I am very happy to share with my clients and their customers.

-Lacryma Christi del Vesuvio Bianco 2018
+Lacryma Christi del Vesuvio Bianco 2020

-Lacryma Christi del Vesuvio Rosso 2018
+Lacryma Christi del Vesuvio Rosso 2022

-There are aromas of dark cherries, plums, and raspberries.
-Flavors include cocoa, blackberries, and dark plums.
-There is medium body, perfect balance, and a beautiful smooth finish.
+This is a blend of 85% Piedirosso and 15% Aglianico.
+Aromas include dark cherries, dark plums, blackberries, and boysenberries.
+Flavors include blackberries, blueberries, dark cherries, and dark plums.
+There is a medium body, perfect balance and acidity, and a medium to full minnerally refreshing finish.

-Beneventano Aglianico 2017
+Beneventano Aglianico 2021